Dots and lines (floaters) or flashes of light in your vision are common. They're not usually serious.

 - your vision is not affected

-- floaters or flashes appear suddenly
+- you suddenly get floaters or flashes in your vision

 - you have a dark "curtain" or shadow moving across your vision

 - floaters start after eye surgery or an eye injury

 These could be signs of a serious problem with the back of your eye, which could permanently affect your vision if it's not treated quickly.

 You can call 111 or get help from 111 online.

 What happens at your appointment